cfboscher/sense-lm/README.md

 The repository of ["SENSE-LM : A Synergy of Language Models and Sensorimotor Representations for Sensory Information Extraction"](https://aclanthology.org/2024.findings-eacl.119/).

-Please cite the original paper in case of use (see below).

 ## Usage
 - The source code of SENSE-LM along with instructions to run the code are in ```code```.
 Please refer to ```code/README.md``` for further instructions.
 - The datasets used in the experiments are in ```data```.
 Please refer to ```data/README.md``` for further instructions.

-## Paper Reference
+## Citation

+Please cite the original paper in case of use of code or/and dataset.

 ```
 @inproceedings{boscher-etal-2024-sense,